Home » Earn Online » Understanding Fixed Cost: What It Means for Your Business

 The separable fixed cost is the expense that we split from one branch or department to the next.

-A discretionary fixed cost is a fixed expense that may be raised or lowered after a certain length of time.
+A discretionary fixed cost is an expense that a company can adjust up or down after a certain period.
 It does not alter owing to growth or reduction in the number of sales or manufacturing, but it is related to time.

 For example, we have spent on brand advertising over the last five years.
 When our brand becomes popular, we can reduce the cost of advertising after 5 years, or we can decide to increase advertising in other countries where we want to sell products.